stryju/today/README.md

 ## 2015-07-16

-1. [The DOM is getting better](https://medium.com/@PitaJ/the-dom-is-getting-better-8d1a4eaf99e7) <q>Many of this newer DOM functionality is very close to jQuery methods, and were probably based upon jQuery’s ease of use.</q>; via [Dr. Axel Rauschmayer](https://twitter.com/rauschma/status/621688992912650240)
+1. [The DOM is getting better](https://medium.com/@PitaJ/the-dom-is-getting-better-8d1a4eaf99e7) <q>Many of this newer DOM functionality is very close to jQuery methods, and were probably based upon jQuery’s ease of use.</q>; via [Axel Rauschmayer](https://twitter.com/rauschma/status/621688992912650240)
 2. [Styling SVG `<use>` Content with CSS](http://tympanus.net/codrops/2015/07/16/styling-svg-use-content-css/) by [Sara Soueidan](https://twitter.com/SaraSoueidan)